 Prune buddleia down to a woody framework about a foot high above ground.
 Watch out not to hurt your hands with the tough repetitive work.
 I find loppers are often easier to use than secateurs.

-Start mowing lawns and, especially if the grass is long, make sure to mow on dry days and start with the blades high, reducing the height by stages as the grass becomes stronger and more maneagable.
+Start mowing the lawn, if you haven't already.
+If the grass is long make sure to mow on dry days and start with the blades high, reducing the height by stages as the grass becomes stronger and more maneagable.

 This is the perfect time to give your lawn a bit of TLC.
 First rake off loose thatch and moss.
 This enables the grass to grow healthily during the season.
 Or, if you have one, avoid straining your upper body by using a mower with a special thatch removing cartridge attachment.